Cleveland Clinic Lerner Research Institute Logo

 Research

-As part of a multi-PI collaboration with Brown University, we're building new technologies and platforms that will lead to new insights into network dynamics giving rise to sensory perception in health and disease, as well as more effective treatment and diagnosis of debilitating pain.
+In NIH-funded, multi-PI collaborations with Brown University and Case Western Research University, we're building pre-clinical technologies and platforms that will lead to new insights into neural networks giving rise to sensory perception of somatic pain and ocular pain, potentially guiding future effective therapies for debilitating chronic pain.

-Our research program is guided by the scientific premise that sensory and emotional states are governed by neural circuits.
-Our main goal is to elucidate and map these circuits with unprecedented cellular specificity and temporal resolution, using multidisciplinary research tools such as optogenetics, self-report behavioral paradigms, and high-density (>200 units) neural recordings in vivo across the spine-brain continuum.
-Basic science discoveries are then translated to biomedical applications in collaboration with healthcare partners, using non-invasive brain imaging and machine learning.
+Our research program is guided by the scientific premise that investigating the behavior of neural circuits in the brain is critical for understanding the basis of chronic disorders including pain, sleep, epilepsy and mental health.
+Our main goal is to elucidate and map these circuits with unprecedented cellular specificity and temporal precision, using multidisciplinary research tools such as optogenetic, self-report behavioral paradigms, and high-density (>200 units) neural recordings in vivo across the spine-brain continuum.
+Basic science discoveries are translated to biomedical applications and validated in patients in collaboration with healthcare partners and colleagues from IBM Research using non-invasive brain imaging (EEG) and machine learning approaches (AI) including quantum computing.

 Our Team